First Nations Scholarships

 The MGGS First Nations Scholarship Program began in 2006.

-2026 first nations Scholarships now open
+2027 first nations Scholarships are now open

 This reflects the School’s commitment to nurture future First Nations leaders, and to ensure all MGGS Grammarians value and respect First Nations culture.
 Importantly, we want the School to be a culturally safe place for First Nations students where they feel a strong sense of belonging.
+Recipients also receive specialist academic, cultural and pastoral support throughout their time at the School.

 Eligibility